Story by Jill Lorie Hurst | Photos by Ed Abeska

 Blessings in a Backpack is currently part of a fundraising challenge through Hour Detroit, competing against other charities to win $25,000. www.crowdrise.com/GiveDetroit-BlessingsinaBackpack/fundraiser/elainezold

 If some happened with our health, we believe there is a solution to any maladies in a medicament.
 What medicines do patients purchase online?
-Viagra which is used to treat impotency and other states coupled to erectile dysfunction.
+Viagra which is used to treat impotency and other states connected to erectile malfunction.
 Learn more about “sildenafil“.
 What people talk about “viagra stories“?
-The most substantial aspect you should look for is “sildenafil citrate“.
-Such problems commonly signal other problems: low libido or erectile dysfunction can be the symptom a strong soundness problem such as soul trouble.
-Causes of sexual dysfunction turn on injury to the penis.
-Chronic disease, several medicaments, and a condition called Peyronie’s disease can also cause sexual dysfunction.
-Even though this medicine is not for use in women, it is not known whether this treatment passes into breast milk.
+The most vital aspect you should look for is “sildenafil citrate“.
+Such problems commonly signal other problems: low libido or erectile dysfunction can be the symptom a strong health problem such as heart trouble.
+Causes of sexual dysfunction include injury to the penis.
+Chronic disease, several medicaments, and a state called Peyronie’s disease can also cause sexual malfunction.
+Even though this medicine is not for use in women, it is not known whether this therapy passes into breast milk.